wyzwanie/invidious-party/README.md

 ```

 ## inspiration
-showing invidious to non-technical friend, had to try multiple domains before one worked.
+showing invidious to non-technical friend, had to try multiple domains before one worked.<br>
 using invidious daily as full replacement for yt, had to copy instance addresses to find one that had particular channel or video.

 ## solo mode
-in solo mode your browser communicates only with invidious instances to serve you content.
+in solo mode your browser communicates only with invidious instances to serve you content.<br>
-by default your subscriptions and settings are stored only in browser' localStorage
+by default your subscriptions and settings are stored only in browser' localStorage<br>
-if you want to share your data with a friend or another device you can do so using bookmarks and QRcodes (WIP)
+if you want to share your data with a friend or another device you can do so using bookmarks and QRcodes (WIP)<br>
-this solution apart from obvious drawback that everytime you add a subscription you need to bookmark new address [maybe some snippet?]
+this solution apart from obvious drawback that everytime you add a subscription you need to bookmark new address [maybe some snippet?]<br>
 has a limitations on maximum number of subscriptions (150) or videos in playlist (500) per link

 ## party mode
-in order to have a party there needs to be a way for browsers to communicate directly between each other.
+in order to have a party there needs to be a way for browsers to communicate directly between each other.<br>
 made possible thanks to brilliant package [trystero](https://github.com/dmotz/trystero)

-in party mode we use torrent trackers for signaling, so browsers can find direct communication tunnel.
+in party mode we use torrent trackers for signaling, so browsers can find direct communication tunnel.<br>
-in party mode you notify party members what you are watching by broadcasting videoID you watch,(WIP)
+in party mode you notify party members what you are watching by broadcasting videoID you watch,(WIP)<br>
-so other peers having a party, can dynamically see what is being watched right now, have fun in (to be encrypted)
+so other peers having a party, can dynamically see what is being watched right now, have fun in (to be encrypted)<br>
 global public p2p chat

 ## browser support